-LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC substantially completed its physical move to new office space in the same building it has occupied since 2016.
-LMDC continued primarily working remotely as it had been since mid-March due to the Pandemic.
-The new office space cost will remain similar to what we had been paying in the most recent past and relocation costs were minimal.
-The office space issue has not deterred LMDC staff from continuing its operations.
-LMDC staff monitored the activities of nearly 30 subrecipients and consultants, amended three subrecipient agreements, closed the old office space agreement and executed the new one.
-LMDC staff distributed approximately \$4.1 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
+LMDC staff is now working both in the office a few days per week and remotely on other days due to the Pandemic.
+LMDC staff monitored the activities of 30 subrecipients and consultants, amended four subrecipient agreements, executed one new one and closed one contract while three other subrecipient agreements are in process of closing.
+LMDC staff distributed over \$9,600,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-No administrative costs were charged to this activity for the quarter as all administrative costs (approximately \$227,000) were charged to Grant 2.
-The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than the 5% allowable for administrative expenses.
+No funds were charged to this activity for the past year while approximately \$174,000 in administrative costs was charged to the administrative activity in our other Grant (PA).
+In any event, the total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than the 5% allowable for administrative expenses.